b-za/AntCrypto/Crypto Ant/Reports/prompt.md

     * Splits: If a sale consumes multiple lots, generate *separate output rows* for each lot consumed.

 *3. Output Columns:*
-Please generate a CSV with the following columns:
+The script generates a CSV with the following columns:
 •⁠  ⁠⁠ Financial Year ⁠: The calculated financial year (e.g., 2021, 2022).
 •⁠  ⁠⁠ Trans Ref ⁠: Unique 3-letter ID for each transaction (e.g., BAA, SAA).
 Splits share the same ID.
 •⁠  ⁠⁠ Date ⁠: ⁠ Timestamp (UTC) ⁠.